-Tahoe Donner's Certifiably Awesome Ski SchoolsAlder Creek Adventure Center, Alder Creek Cafe, Association News, Cross Country Ski Area, Downhill Ski Area, Featured, Member News
+Tahoe Donner's Certifiably Awesome Ski SchoolsAlder Creek Adventure Center, Alder Creek Cafe, Association News, Cross Country Ski Area, Downhill Ski Area, Member News

 By Ali Dickson

 The Tahoe area is known far and wide for its winter wonderland.
 For those who are looking to slide into the sport of downhill or cross country skiing, look no further than Tahoe Donner’s affordable and family-friendly ski areas!
 Not only will you have a safe and friendly place to find your stride, but many instructors hold teaching certifications, and all instructors teach nationally certified lessons through PSIA (the Professional Ski Instructors of America) or AASI (the American Association of Snowboard Instructors).